Health and Physical Education

 By studying health and physical education, you'll build an understanding of the physiological, mechanical, psycho-social and developmentally appropriate principles of teaching, and you will develop the communication and evaluation skills needed to teach at the primary and secondary levels.

-Through site-based observation and teaching practicums, internships and student teaching, you acquire the tools necessary to become an effective educator.
+Through site-based observation and teaching practicums and student teaching, you acquire the tools necessary to become an effective educator.
 You'll also have opportunities to conduct research and participate in on- and off-campus service learning.

 We offer a major in health and physical education.

 Learning in the field, winning on the court